 Sample Photos

 Pros: MF assist (Digital split image, Digital micro prism, Focus peaking highlights) works with the Leica Leitz Elmarit-M 135mm f/2.8 (goggled version, brille version) and Fujifilm X E4.
 Stopped down to f/5.6 or further, the lens can deliver pristine image quality.
-The nice Leica-signature bokeh and color rendering.
-Beautifully built and integrated lens shade.
+It has nice Leica signature bokeh and color rendering.
+The lens shade is beautifully built and integrated.

 Cons: Wide open, the Leica Leitz Elmarit-M 135mm f/2.8 has medium contrast that can soften the micro detail.
-The minimum focusing distance of 1.5 meters can sometimes be challenging for street photographers.
+Street photographers sometimes find the minimum focusing distance of 1.5 meters challenging.
 The lens produces prominent chromatic aberration at low aperture settings.
-It may be challenging to balance the camera and the lens as the lens outweighs the camera body.
+Balancing the camera and the lens may be challenging as the lens outweighs the camera body.